Sega World Sydney: Sonic Live in Sydney

-In 1998, one year after Sydney was first performed, the show was shut down due to lack of interest from Sega.
+In 1998, one year after Sydney was first performed, the show was shut down due to a lack of interest from Sega.
 It was quickly replaced with a puppetry-based remake that began performing from 1998 until the park's closure in 2000.
-Aside from a few still images taken by the show's staff, no footage of this incarnation has surfaced.

-These two performances are notable for having two of the only times Sonic has had a female voice actor, another notable example being Sonic's Schoolhouse.
-This was also the first time Tails had a female English voice actor, which would become common practice starting with Shadow the Hedgehog.

-As of 2022, no video of either version of the show has surfaced, and only the audio for the first incarnation is known to exist.
+As of 2024, no video of either version of the show has surfaced, and only the audio for the first incarnation is known to exist.